smiakchilo/aem-crash-course/lessons/2.11/part2.md

    // implementation code
 }
 ```

-This combination is not occasional.
-Both _activate_ and _modified_ routines are often used for the same goal: to read the user settings for the current service.
-The settings can moreover be passed directly as the method's argument.
-(It rather means that if you create such a method and add an argument like `Map<String,Object> settings`, the framework will be clever enough to understand that you want the settings passed here.)
+The settings can be passed directly as a method's arguments.
+(It rather means that if you create such a method and add an argument like `Map<String,Object> settings`, the framework will be clever enough to understand that you want the _settings_ passed here).

-Apart from `Map<String,Object>` of settings, the _activate_ or _modified_ method (or else the combination of both) can consume arguments of types:
+Apart from `Map<String,Object>`, the _activate_ or _modified_ method can consume arguments of types:

 * `BundleContext` - context for the bundle that holds the component that is being activated.
 See spec [here](https://docs.osgi.org/javadoc/r4v43/core/org/osgi/framework/BundleContext.html);
 * `ComponentContext` - context for the current service.
-Read more [here](https://developer.adobe.com/experience-manager/reference-materials/6-4/javadoc/org/osgi/service/component/ComponentContext.html);
+Read on it [here](https://developer.adobe.com/experience-manager/reference-materials/6-4/javadoc/org/osgi/service/component/ComponentContext.html);
-* or an object representing the service config (see more [in the next lesson](part3.md)).
+* Or an object representing the user config (see more [in the next lesson](part3.md)).

-You can even declare all multiple parameters like
+You can even declare many or parameters at the same time like

 ```
 @Activate